 These verses speak directly to the impatience and self-indulgence of today's middle class.
 We want our way and we want it now!
 We will determine our future course and make it happen!
 We insist on having our way as much as any rich person of the first century.
-In fact, we are richer than the wealthy class in James' day.
+In fact, many of today's middle class are richer than the wealthy class in James' day.
 James' exhortation isn't just for them, but for us too.

 This passage examines:

-- The moral bankruptcy of those who oppress the poor (5:1-6)
+- The moral bankruptcy of those who oppress the poor (James 5:1-6)

 We are presumptuous when we speak against our Christian brothers and sisters.
-We're also presumptuous when we flatly state what we're going to do in days to come, as if we could control the future.
+We are also presumptuous when we flatly state what we're going to do in days to come, as if we could control the future.